-Mizuho Financial Group had been implementing disciplined capital management by pursuing the optimum balance between strengthening of stable capital base and steady returns to shareholders.
-Under the 5-Year Business Plan that had launched in fiscal year 2019, Mizuho Financial Group has endeavored to realize steady returns to shareholders based on the shareholder return policy of maintaining the current level of dividends for the time being while aiming to strengthen our capital base further to enhance returns to shareholders at an early stage.
-Starting from fiscal year 2021, we have decided to pursue the optimum balance between capital adequacy, growth investment and enhancement of shareholder return, and set forth our shareholder return policy of progressive dividends being our principal approach while executing flexible and intermittent share buybacks.
+In fiscal year 2021, we revised our capital management policy in order to pursue the optimum balance between capital adequacy, growth investment and enhancement of shareholder return, and set forth our shareholder return policy of progressive dividends being our principal approach while executing flexible and intermittent share buybacks.
 In addition, as for the dividends, we will decide based on the steady growth of our stable earnings base, taking 40% of the dividend payout ratio as a guide into consideration.
 As for share buybacks, we will consider our business results and capital adequacy, our stock price and the opportunities for growth investment in determining the execution.